Rom the Space Knight: Reprint omissions

 After Marvel lost their original license to the character, no reprints or collections of the Marvel series were produced due to Marvel's loss of the rights to Rom and the appearance of many Marvel owned characters throughout the series.

 During the time that Marvel did not hold the Rom license, issues regarding the reprinting of Rom guest appearances in other comics led to complications.
 Brief cameos such as a holographic version of the character appearing as a distraction in Uncanny X-Men #187 have remained intact as have the Rom entries in the Essential Marvel trade paperbacks for the original Official Handbook of the Marvel Universe and its deluxe edition sequel.
 The cover of the Essential Official Handbook of the Marvel Universe removed Rom from the artwork used for the cover of the collection.

 Several appearances by Rom have been outright omitted from reprint editions.
 Power Man and Iron Fist #73, which featured Rom, was omitted from Essential Power Man and Iron Fist vol. 1, and similarly Marvel Two-in-One #99 was omitted from Essential Marvel Two-in-One vol. 4, while The Incredible Hulk: Regression trade paperback features a heavily edited version of The Incredible Hulk #296, removing Rom's entire appearance in the issue.
 Furthermore, Rom #72, which was a tie-in to the Secret Wars II series, was omitted from the Secret Wars II Omnibus.

-Volume 1 of the Marvel Omnibus, scheduled for release in January 2024, will feature the first 29 issues of the series as well as the previously mentioned Power Man and Iron Fist #73.
+Volume 1 of the Marvel Omnibus, released in January 2024, features the first 29 issues of the series as well as the previously mentioned Power Man and Iron Fist #73.

 In other media

-In December 2015, Hasbro Studios (later folded into Entertainment One in 2019) and Paramount Pictures were planning a cinematic universe featuring Rom and a number of other licensed toy characters, including G.I.
-Joe, Micronauts, Visionaries: Knights of the Magical Light, and M.A.S.K.
-Michael Chabon, Brian K. Vaughan, Nicole Perlman, Lindsey Beer, Cheo Coker, John Francis Daley, Jonathan Goldstein, Joe Robert Cole, Jeff Pinkner, Nicole Riegel, and Geneva Robertson joined to the writing team for the project.
-By March 2018, Zak Penn had signed on to write the Rom film's script.
+In 2015, Hasbro and Paramount Pictures were planning a cinematic universe combining Rom with G.I.
+Joe, Micronauts, M.A.S.K., and Visionaries: Knights of the Magical Light.
+A writers' room was formed consisting of Michael Chabon, Brian K. Vaughan, Nicole Perlman, Cheo Hodari Coker, John Francis Daley, and others to develop storylines, but it disbanded in 2017.
+In 2018, Zak Penn was attached to write the Rom film's script.